googleapis/ruby-spanner-activerecord/examples/snippets/date-data-type/README.md

 # Sample - Date Data Type

 This example shows how to use the `DATE` data type with the Spanner ActiveRecord adapter.
 A `DATE` is a timezone-independent date.
-It does not designate a specific point in time, such as for example UTC midnight of the date.
+It does not designate a specific point in time, such as UTC midnight of the date.
 If you create a timezone-specific date/time object in Ruby and assign it to a `DATE` attribute, all time and timezone information will be lost after saving and reloading the object.